Even though tuition fees have increased in recent years, find out why and how university is still affordable using our guide to university fees.

 Repaying student loans

-Don’t be put off by the size of the ‘student debt’ you will graduate with.
+Don’t be put off by the size of the student debt you will graduate with.
 It’s probably more accurate to think of your outstanding student loan as a ‘graduate tax’ rather than a ‘debt’.
-A small amount that will be deducted from your salary every month for a portion of their working life.
+A small amount that will be deducted from your salary every month for a portion of your working life.

 Some important things to note

-• You’ll notice that the size of your child’s ‘student debt’ doesn’t affect how much they repay each month.
-The amount is determined by how much they earn.
+- You’ll notice that the size of your ‘student debt’ doesn’t affect how much they repay each month.
+The amount is determined by how much you earn.

-• Your child won’t be chased for outstanding debt.
-If they become unemployed or their salary falls below the threshold then their repayments will automatically stop.
-Until they’re earning above the threshold again.
+- You won’t be chased for outstanding debt.
+If you become unemployed or your salary falls below the threshold then your repayments will automatically stop.
+They will restart when you earn above the threshold again.

-• It’s true that student loans gain interest (which is currently above the rate of inflation) – but don’t be alarmed.
-Whatever happens, your child’s debt will be written off after 30 years, regardless of how much they still owe.
+- It’s true that student loans gain interest (which is currently above the rate of inflation) – but don’t be alarmed.
+Whatever happens, your debt will be written off after 30 years, regardless of how much you still owe.
 In fact, economists have predicted that the majority of students will never pay back their entire student loan.

-• Always remember that the costs of any student loan is likely to be offset by the increased employment opportunities.
-As well as the higher salary your child will get to enjoy throughout their working life as a result of having gained a degree.
-Research carried out by the Institute for Fiscal Studies in 2020 showed that graduates will earn on average 20% more than non-graduates during their working life+.
+- Always remember that the costs of any student loan is likely to be offset by the increased employment opportunities.
+On average as a graduate, you'll enjoy a higher salary throughout your working life.
+Research carried out by the Institute for Fiscal Studies in 2020 showed that graduates will earn on average 20% more than non-graduates during their working life (GOV.UK website, published 29 February 2020).

-From applications to accommodation, help your child take the next step as a university student with our comprehensive parents and carers guide to university.
+From applications to accommodation, help your child take the next step as a university student with our comprehensive parents and carers guide to university.- Article

 There are lots of reasons why it's worth going to university.
 Find out why a degree is still the best investment your child can make for their future.